ShangYangWu/LS_GateSizing/readme.md

 # HOW TO USE </BR>
 Make sure using ABC environment : alanmi-abc-906cecc894b2 </BR>
+1. unzip "alanmi-abc-906cecc894b2.zip" in /src and follow the instruction to "make" amd "make libabc.a" </BR>
-step1.
-Change the path in makefile "ABC = /home/shangyang/alanmi-abc-906cecc894b2/" to your own path to libabc.a </BR>
+2. Change the path in makefile "ABC = /home/shangyang/alanmi-abc-906cecc894b2/" to your own path to "libabc.a" </BR>
-step2. make (to recompile, use "make clear") </BR>
+3. make (to recompile, use "make clear") </BR>
-step3. ./ace benchmark_name.blif (for .blif file, please put down the correct path of the file) </BR>
+4. ./ace benchmark_name.blif (for .blif file, please put down the correct path of the file) </BR>
 ./ace ISCAS85/c432.blif </BR>
 ./ace ISCAS85/c499.blif </BR>
 ./ace ISCAS85/c880.blif </BR>